Personal Ordinariate of Our Lady of the Southern Cross: Guam

+Japan

-The ordinariate has also begun to form in Japan, where it has presently two congregations.
+The ordinariate has also begun to form in Japan, where it currently has two congregations.
 In February 2015, a congregation of the Traditional Anglican Church of Japan was received as the Ordinariate Community of St Augustine of Canterbury in Tokyo, the first ordinariate community in Asia.
 In June 2016, another priest was ordained for the Ordinariate Community of St Laurence of Canterbury in Hiroshima.

-The ordinariate is also present in Guam with one parish.